JaySLee/covid/README.md

   - Also, in the right plots: <red>**_the last few rightmost points are incomplete (data), thus the sharp drop._**</red>
   - On Nov 15, 2021, ~0.15% of all NL 20-29 year-olds were newly infected.
     + They also constitute ~18% of the infected on the same date.
+  - Note: The denominator for the right plots is all youths in each age group across NL, for all three sources.
+Thus, the Province and Local percentages are less informative.
-* GGD Rotterdam throws up some extreme values for last date.
+* Sometimes, GGD Rotterdam throws up some extreme (high or low) values for last date.
 * <ins>Observations:</ins>
   - A recent relative uptick of cases in the two relevant age groups.
   - The percentages within age groups are more striking.